Food insecurity and hunger in the United States: Diabetes and obesity

 President Ronald Reagan was opposed to government interference in American life, and his philosophy extended to business.
 He was a proponent for free-markets, and so the food system changed quite dramatically during the 1980s.
 Companies were allowed to produce as much food as possible.
 Between 1980 and 2000, the calories in the food supply (per capita) increased from 3,200 to 4,000 calories.
 This presents a negative feedback loop.
 Since there is an increased number of calories in the food system, people are more likely to overconsume, which is seen as demand, and drives corporations to further produce cheap calorie dense foods.

-In order to increase efficiency and cost effectiveness, agricultural policies have subsidized a narrow range of commodity crops like corn and soybeans because they can be used in very many items, so they are more profitable to subsize rather than fruits and vegetables.
-Corn and soybeans are used to produce most popular chips, snack bars, candies and drinks.
+In order to increase efficiency and cost effectiveness, agricultural policies have subsidized a narrow range of commodity crops like corn and soybeans because they can be used in a large variety of items, making them more profitable to subsidize than fruits and vegetables.
+Corn and soybeans are used to produce the most popular chips, snack bars, candies and drinks.
 This is an issue for people of lower-economic status' because they may rely on unhealthy calorie dense food to survive.

 Individuals in lower income areas are dependent on food banks and because of that are not getting foods that are high in nutrients.
 Food insecure individuals, who live in low-income communities experience higher rates of chronic disease, leading to healthcare costs which create more financial hardships.